greglinch/sourcelist/to-do-list.md

 	* SOMEWHAT DONE: messed up name goes to canonical
 	* DONE: old urls go to canonical
 	* DONE: /sources goes to homepage

+* FIX: 500 error when trying to "view on site" in any model
+	* update get_absolute_ur?
+		* reverse('source', args=[self.slug, self.id])
+	* solution: change it to kwargs like in the recent view updates